 And while Georgian banks don’t have deposit insurance, they are generally well managed and have decent balance sheets.
 Not to mention, they are so integral to the domestic economy that it’s unlikely that the government would ever let them fail if they did get into trouble.

 Another reason why banking in Georgia has attracted international attention is due to CRS.
 Or rather, a lack thereof.
-Georgia is one of only 13 non-CRS countries left in the world that have not signed on to CRS.
+Georgia is one of a handful of non-CRS countries left in the world that have not signed on to CRS.

 This means that Georgian banks do not share information on their account holders with tax authorities in their home countries.
 This also means that Georgian banks rarely request proof of address or proof tax residency, which lightens the paperwork load for account openers.